BibleGet-I-O/bibleget-wordpress/readme.txt

 4. Options page - information from the BibleGet server about available versions and supported languages (screenshot-4.png).

 == Changelog ==

+= 5.2 =
+* Small bugfix where a stray javascript debugging line was throwing an error
+* Small fix to new html elements and their styling on the page

 = 5.1 =
 * verified compatibility with Wordpress 5.4